 For Blended Visa Office Referred (BVOR) Sponsors:

 Refugees sponsored through the BVOR Program will receive 6 months of financial support directly from the government.
-The amount required before submission is approximately 50% of the Estimated Total Cost.
+The amount required before submission is approximately 50% of the Estimated Total Cost, and the suggested total amount sponsors should raise is the Estimated Total Cost minus 50% of the IRCC Cost Table amount.